DarkGhostHunter/Larasane/README.md

 * PHP 7.4, 8.0 or later.
 * Laravel 7.x, 8.x or later.

+## Installation

+Just fire up Composer:

+    composer require darkghosthunter/larasane

+And that's it.

 ## Usage

-After you receive your HTML input you want to sanitize, use the `Sanitizer` facade to do it.
+After you receive the HTML input you want to sanitize, use the `Sanitizer` facade to do it.

 ```php
 <?php